 14 January 2019

 Work begins at Pond Farm Road

-Wises Lane closure starts but will reopen for the Sittingbourne 10k race on Sunday 19 May.
+Wises Lane closure starts but we will allow through-access for local elections on 2 May and the Sittingbourne 10k race on Sunday 19 May.

 Wises Lane reopens.